crokobit/hugo_blog/content/PL_note.md

 For elixir, both are short-circuit operators.
 They only execute the right side if the left side is not enough to determine the result.

+# pattern maching
+- A variable pattern (x) matches any value v and introduces one binding (from x to v).
+- The pattern C matches the value C, if C is a constructor that carries no data.
+- The pattern C p where C is a constructor and p is a pattern matches a value of the form C v (notice
+- the constructors are the same) if p matches v (i.e., the nested pattern matches the carried value).
+It introduces the bindings that p matching v introduces.
+- The pattern (p1,p2,...,pn) matches a tuple value (v1,v2,...,vn) if p1 matches v1 and p2 matches
+v2, ..., and pn matches vn.
+It introduces all the bindings that the recursive matches introduce.
+- (A similar case for record patterns of the form {f1=p1,...,fn=pn} ...)

 #h/k
 1. max value of +-*/ tree